Ko11e/Save_the_egg/README.md

 ## User Stories
 1. As a User, i want the explanation and the rules of the game to be clear and easy to understand.
-2. As a User, i want some pysichs to be behind the game
+2. As a user, I want to be provided with clear instructions throughout the main menu and game.
-3. As a User, i want to be able to enter low numbers then 1 m for droping the egg
+3. As a User, I want to be able to navigate back to the Main Menu.
 4. As a User, i want to be enganged in the game
 5. As a User, i want the game to be harder and less pedictibel at higher levels